macmiranda/compose-deployment-rasa/README.md

 ## Making changes to the code

-If you change the code after the containers are running, you'll need to destroy them and rebuid, recreate them with the command:
+If you make any changes to the application code or to the `Dockerfile`, you'll need to rebuild the Docker image and publish it to a image registry.
+Make the approriate changes to the `docker-compose` file afterwards.

-    $ docker-compose down && docker-compose up -d --build